West Bengal Industrial Development Corporation

 GPD India

-It is important to highlight that the Government of West Bengal has started numerous conferences, trade fairs, seminars, business summits in the state to augment business synergies with key trade partners.
-In this direction, the Bengal Global Business Summit is a flagship event of the state to encourage trade and investments in the state.
-The 7th edition of BGBS summit was held on November, 21-22, 2023 in Kolkata, wherein more than 5000 delegates and 400 international delegates from nearly 40 countries (including 17 Partner Countries) across the globe participated in the event.
+It is important to highlight that the Government of West Bengal has organised numerous conferences, trade fairs, seminars, business summits in the state to augment business synergies with key trade partners.
+In this direction, the Bengal Global Business Summit is the flagship event of the state to encourage trade and investments in the state.
+Investment proposals worth Rs.
+4.40 lakh crore have been received during the 8 th edition of BGBS summit recently held on February 5 and 6, 2025, in Kolkata, wherein more than 5000 delegates and 400 international delegates from nearly 40 countries (including 20 Partner Countries) across the globe participated in the event.

-In today's times, the world is looking at India for its potential in strengthening the global supply chain.
-In this regard, West Bengal may play a crucial role in capitalizing on the opportunities offered by the global market and emerging as a key transit point for trade from India.
-The key emerging sectors of West Bengal are - New Port & Port-led ancillary industries, Warehousing & Logistics, Technology driven Digital Information Systems & Data Centres, Green Energy Solutions, and Electric Vehicles etc.
+In today’s times, the world is looking at India for its potential in strengthening the global supply chain.
+In this regard, West Bengal may play a crucial role in capitalizing on the opportunities offered by the global market as Economic Power House for trade and value addition from India.
+The key emerging sectors of West Bengal are – New Port & Port-led ancillary industries, Warehousing & Logistics, Technology driven Digital Information Systems & Data Centres, Artificial Intelligence, Semiconductor, Green Energy Solutions, and Electric Vehicles etc.

 Top 10 Export Commodity Total Export Value in USD Million % Share w.r.t.
 Total Export Value Rank-wise Top 3 Export Destination Countries (1st from left-most 5th to right-most)